kmallen91/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+  - Sessions allow a database to store user information over a set period of time so the user doesn't have to continue re-logging in.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+  - Bcrypta hashes a password with a secret, thereby changing it into a seemingly random string of characters

 - [ ] What does bcrypt do to slow down attackers?

+  - allows for salting of passwords, which adds random data to the hash, making the decoding of the hash that more difficult

 - [ ] What are the three parts of the JSON Web Token?
+  - header, payload and signature

 ## Minimum Viable Product